 When you’ve got the goal of early financial independence (FI), your finances dictate a different approach to life insurance than that of the average person.
 This is a good thing.

-With a declining need for coverage, one can ladder multiple policies.
+With a declining need for coverage, one can ladder multiple policies and save some money.
 Dropping the coverage altogether once FI has been achieved is another consideration for the FIRE crowd.

 The Purpose of Insurance